max-degterev/branchify/README.md

 if you want to *dogeify* your branch name, prefix it like this:

-`branchify dogeify my branch name`
+`branchify --dogeify my branch name`

 (outputs: wow-my-such-branch-very-name-wow)